MichaelCurrin/dev-cheatsheets/cheatsheets/make/default-target.md

 Traditionally, a Makefile will have an `all` or `default` command.

-The target word can be anything must be setup _first_ in the file in order to be the default when running without arguments.
+The target word can be anything must be set up _first_ in the file in order to be the default when running without arguments.

 ```make
 default: install